masumi-network/kodosumi/docs/develop.md

     futures = [calculate.remote(i, tracer) for i in range(tasks)]

-The implementation of this method `calculate` which we ask Ray to distribute to it's workers is a _mock_:
+The implementation of this method `calculate` is a mock.
+Nevertheless we let Ray distribute the jobs to it's workers:

 ```python
 import time